 The Comprehensive Nuclear Test-Ban Treaty (CTBT) will prohibit States Parties from carrying out nuclear weapon test explosions.
 The Treaty was adopted by the UN General Assembly nearly 30 years ago but is not yet in force.
 While nuclear-armed State Signatories have put unilateral testing moratoriums in place, international confidence in those moratoriums is being shaken.
 Russia is withdrawing its ratification to the Treaty, and activities at nuclear weapon test sites are stirring fears of a possible return to nuclear testing in the future.

-Current Projects:
+Past Projects:

 Strengthening nuclear test ban monitoring via non-governmental satellite imagery analysis and mechanisms for resolving compliance concerns

-This work is funded by the UK Foreign, Commonwealth and Development Office and One Earth Future
+This work is funded by the UK Foreign, Commonwealth and Development Office and One Earth Future.